Milutin Sredojević: Orlando Pirates

 During his first season in ABSA Premier League Micho led Orlando Pirates to a second-place finish on the Absa Premiership log, as well as qualifying the team for the CAF Champions League.
 While at Orlando Pirates he was in charge of 80 games across all competitions, winning 38, drawing 26, while losing 16 and on 16 August 2019 he retired as Orlando Pirates manager.
 It was later revealed that Micho resigned and left the country because he had been accused of rape.

 Zamalek

 On 17 August 2019, it was announced that Sredojević will be joining Zamalek SC as their new manager; he signed a one-year contract.
 His uncle Dušan Nenković had also coached Zamalek SC from 1985 to 1986.

 On 2 December 2019, Zamalek announced that Sredojević has been sacked less than four months into his new job.

 Zambia

 On 3 February 2020, Sredojević was unveiled as the head coach of Zambia national team, where he signed a two-year contract.

 On 17 July 2021, the Football Association of Zambia announced Sredojević had left his role via mutual consent.

 Uganda

 On 27 July 2021, he was announced as the new Head Coach of the Uganda national team, he signed a three-year contract. however on 14 September 2023 his contract was mutually terminated.

+ES Sétif

+On 18 November 2025, he was appointed manager of Algerian club ES Sétif.On 15 February 2026, he was sacked due to bad results.